learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ # use :cn and :cp to navigate to next/previous occurrences
 $ # the status line at bottom will have additional info
-$ # use -H option to ensure filename is always present in output
+$ # use -H or /dev/null to ensure filename is always present in the output
 $ vim -q <(grep -Hn '1' *)
 ```

 ## Colored output

-When working from terminal, having `--color` option enabled makes it easier to spot the matching portions in output.
-Especially when experimenting to get the correct regular expression.
-Modern terminal will usually have color support, see [unix.stackexchange: How to check if bash can print colors?](https://unix.stackexchange.com/questions/9957/how-to-check-if-bash-can-print-colors) for details.
+When working from terminal, having `--color` option enabled makes it easier to spot the matching portions in the output.
+Especially when you are experimenting to get the correct regular expression.
+Modern terminals will usually have color support, see [unix.stackexchange: How to check if bash can print colors?](https://unix.stackexchange.com/q/9957/109046) for details.

 The `--color` option will highlight matching patterns, line numbers, filename, etc. It has three different settings: